Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 - The Aspire dashboard will be accessible, providing an overview of service health and metrics.
 - You can also access the EventApi's Swagger UI to interact with the API directly.
 The URL to the Swagger UI will be displayed in the terminal or in the IDE's output window.

+### LocalStack and AWS Resources

+- LocalStack is managed by the AppHost via `LocalStack.Aspire.Hosting`; no separate docker-compose is required.
+- The AppHost synthesizes an AWS CDK stack that creates:
+  - `TicketTopic` (SNS) and `TicketQueue` (SQS)
+  - A subscription that routes topic messages to the queue
+  - Necessary queue policy for SNS to publish
+- Topic ARN and Queue URL are exported and injected into services through Aspire references.

 ### Interacting with the API

 - Create Users:
   - Use the `POST /user` endpoint to create new users.
 This can be done via the Swagger UI or using a tool like Postman.
 - Register Users to Events:
   - With users created, use the `POST /event/register` endpoint to register these users to events.
 Events are pre-seeded and available for registration.
+  - In `aws` mode, EventApi publishes a message to SNS; TicketProcessor consumes from SQS and creates the ticket.
+  - In `http` mode, EventApi calls TicketApi directly over HTTP to create the ticket.

 ### Observability and Monitoring